Onorable-e/Hotel-Bookings/README.md

 ![After data cleaning](https://github.com/Onorable-e/Hotel-Bookings/assets/139487541/fb179a38-fea4-4c2c-aa15-ee15326c0fce)

 # Data Modelling and Relationships
-Dimension tables with descriptive attributes related to the fact table were created to enable users to slice and dice data and even drill down into hierarchies and generate insightful reports based on the defined relationships in the model.<br>
+Dimension tables were created to enable users to slice and dice data and even drill down into hierarchies and generate insightful reports based on the defined relationships in the model.<br>

 The following dimension tables were created: